qupath/qupath-docs/docs/starting/cell_counting.md

 Whenever you click on the image, you will add points to whichever entry in the list is selected.

 :::{figure} images/counting_manual_continued.jpg
-:align: center
-:class: shadow-image
+:class: shadow-image full-image
-:width: 75%

-Continuing counting.
+Continuing counting
 :::

 ## Saving & exporting